reliqarts/laravel-docweaver/README.md

 Docweaver provides the following features and more out of the box.

 - Multi-product support
-    - Doc Weaver supports multiple products out-the-box.
+    - Docweaver supports multiple products out-the-box.
 Just create your product folders and drop in your documentation version directories.
 - Plug and play
     - Just install and configure and you're golden! *(approx. 2min)*